silverstee1/WiiSD-2.0/README.md

 # WiiSD-2.0
 WiiSD 2.0 Upgrade PCB

-Replacement upgrade PCB for WiiSD to V2.0 for use on GameCube's Front Memcard Slot B
+Replacement upgrade PCB for WiiSD adapters sold on aliexpress/amazon etc to V2.0 for use on GameCube's Front Memcard Slot B

 Based on the SD2SP2 2.0 made by Extrems, Thank you for your hard work!